codatio/sample-project-sync-for-expenses/README.md

 ## Implementation details

 - We've taken care of creating new webhook rules for each company you add - instead of this, you can just create the rules once, listening for all companies.
+- We've used [Embedded Link](https://docs.codat.io/auth-flow/authorize-embedded-link) for the authorization of access to the data.
 - This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Deploying the project